RenatoFarruggio/ScreenTextReader/README.md

 ## Notes

-- `autoclicker.py` is kept unchanged and only served as the process-monitoring reference.
 - OCR preprocessing currently converts screenshots to black/white with a fixed threshold selected from the sample images.
 It also scales very small text regions before OCR.
 - Piper TTS runs locally and uses the `de_DE-thorsten-medium` voice by default.